fjukstad/walrus/README.md

 # Walrus
 Walrus is a small tool I built to run data analysis pipelines using Docker containers.
 It is very simple: Walrus reads a pipeline description from either a JSON or YAML file and starts Docker containers as described in this file.
+It's really nothing more than a fancy shell script to start Docker containers.

 ## Pipeline
 A pipeline has a *name*, a list of *pipeline stages*, a *version*, and a